SendWithUs feature snapshot

 - Click the Actions menu for that ESP, then click Settings.

 The Account Settings for the ESP will display.
 In the Forward Webhooks To field, paste your Stitch-generated webhook URL:

 If you’re brand new to SendWithUs and haven’t yet set up an ESP, you can define the webhook during the initial setup for most ESPs by pasting your Stitch webhook URL in the Forward Webhooks To field.
 For example:

-After you’ve successfully connected your SendWithUs integration, Stitch will continuously replicate your webhook data into your data warehouse.
+After you’ve successfully connected your SendWithUs integration, Stitch will continuously replicate your webhook data into your destination.

 Webhooks and historical data

-Because SendWithUs data is sent to Stitch in real-time, this means that only new records are replicated to your data warehouse.
+Because SendWithUs data is sent to Stitch in real-time, this means that only new records are replicated to your destination.
 Most webhook-based integrations don’t retain historical data due to this as-it-happens approach.